Placement Tests2022-04-06T10:26:30-04:00

 Wold, Milo and Edmund Cykler.
 An Outline History of Music.
 Dubuque, Iowa: W.D.
 Brown, 1985.

 Poultney, David.
 Studying Music History: Learning, Reasoning, and Writing about Music History and Literature.
-Englewood Cliffs, New Jersey: Prentice-Hall, 1983.
+Englewood Cliffs, New Jersey: Prentice Hall, 1983.

 In all cases, any edition of the book will be helpful.
-There are other fine review texts available in addition to these.

-At FIU we currently use Hanning’s Concise History of Western Music for the undergraduate music history sequence and the graduate review classes.
+At FIU, we currently use Hanning’s Concise History of Western Music for the undergraduate music history sequence and the graduate review classes.

-Test Results
+Exam Results

-For further information, contact Dr. Dolata at dolatad@fiu.edu
+Contact Information For further information, contact Dr. Dolata at dolatad@fiu.edu.

 Music Theory Placement Test